 I’m writing this sdraiata sul divano, laying down on the sofa, in the house that my wonderfully schizzinoso Italian husband decorated (and that my legendary mother-in-law gave her okay on of course).
 It’s a grey evening in Bergamo, Italy, my adopted home and I’ve just downed a family-size portion of my favorite pasta: linguine allo scoglio.
 Sometimes, I can’t decide whether I love the taste or just the way that the word “allo scoglio” rolls off the tongue.
 It’s literally delicious to say.

 In the background, the news reporter of TG5 is droning on and I fail to notice at times, that I’m listening and comprehending the news in one language while writing in another.
 It happens during my morning commute when I’m no longer cognizant that I’m listening to the ITALIAN radio, it’s just the radio.
 I’m not perfect, nor do I believe that anyone can really truly be in a second language learned as an adult.
 But I would have never, in my wildest dreams thought I’d be here.

 I met my fate one night in Canada when I took a picture with a beautiful stranger in white jeans and gold chains.
 We got married in Canada in September, amongst our closest friends and family from two countries, saying our vows in two different languages (our bilingual libretto, mass program, is a crowning glory on my shelf of accomplishments).

-But I suppose the question is what’s the spark that ignites one North American expat’s fire for the Italian language versus the other half that learn enough “to get by”?
+But I suppose the question is what’s the spark that ignites one North American expat’s fire for the Italian language versus the other half that learns enough “to get by”?

 And so the quest to form a relationship with my in-laws is what spurred me on through community courses, private lessons, and eventually running like a true “studentessa matta” from a pharmacokinetics lecture across campus to my Italian lessons at the same university.
 I still feel like that crazy student despite all the time that has passed and the fact that I live in Italy.